dberger2/project1.github.io/README.md

                                                                                         if_else(asteroiddata2$est_diameter_meter_max <= 10000, "Large Global Effect", "Extinction Event",)))))))
 ```

-## 3.5 Adding second new variable `diameter range`
+## 3.5 Adding a new continuous variable `diameter range`

-A second new variable was added to the data frame.
-The data provided by
+A second variable was added to the data frame.
+The data provided by the
-the API gives an estimated maximum diameter in meters and an estimated
+API gives an estimated maximum diameter in meters and an estimated
 minimum in meters.
 This new variable provides the range between the max
-and min estimate, for comparison, and to see how distant some of the
+and min estimate for comparison and helps understand how distant some of
-estimations are.
+the estimations are.

 ``` r
 asteroiddata2 <- as_tibble(asteroiddata2)%>% mutate(diameter_range = asteroiddata2$est_diameter_meter_max - asteroiddata2$est_diameter_meter_min)
 ```

-## 3.6 The final tibble after data wrangling
+## 3.6 The final tibble!

-And here we are, after all the wrangling we end up with a useful tibble
+And here we are, after all the data wrangling we end up with a useful
-to base our analysis from and work with!
+tibble to base our analysis from and work with!

 ``` r
 asteroiddata2